PlummersSoftwareLLC/Primes/PrimeRust/solution_1/README.md

 Part of the inspiration for this hybrid algorithm comes from the work of two people, whom I gratefully acknowledge here:

 - @ItalyToast for the novel approach to resetting bits in a dense way in the traditional linear sieve in `PrimeCSharp/solution_4`.
 It got me thinking about how I could potentially apply a similar technique to the `striped-blocks`, although it required a bit of thinking.
 - @GordonBGood for his really interesting `PrimeNim/solution_3` implementation.
 I definitely had a good think about how I could apply a similar code-gen approach in Rust, and there's some interesting stuff I could potentially do with procedural macros.
 Before trying that, I decided to see what I could do with const generics and calculating masks, and that path led me to the hybrid algorithm.
+I've also implemented the extreme algorithm that is a lot more similar to Gordon's Nim solution.

 ## Unrolled hybrid storage